 How to cut tiles with a wet saw

 For experienced DIYers, a wet saw will make cutting tiles easy.
-Wet saws/electric cutters are used for right angles, curved edges and thicker tiles such as porcelain and natural stone.
+Wet saws/electric cutters are used for right angles, curved or beveled edges and thicker tiles such as porcelain and natural stone.
 You can use it indoors but outside use is less messy.

 - Make sure the electric cutter has water in the tray as the blade will overheat; it also reduces the amount of dust produced when cutting.